MLS Cup final: Seattle Sounders vs Toronto FC - Five key questions

 By Joel Soria, NBC Sports writer

-Seattle Sounders and Toronto FC meet in the MLS Cup final for a third time in four years on Sunday.
+Seattle Sounders and Toronto FC meet in the MLS Cup final for a third time in four years on Sunday, live on Sky Sports Football from 8pm.

 NBC Sports writer Joel Soria poses five key questions as they prepare to renew their rivalry.